KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-3. Typo: Found `Magic Mirror` in file `MMM-GoogleMapsTraffic.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-GoogleMapsTraffic.js`: Replace it with `MagicMirror²`.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GooglePhotos by hermanho](https://github.com/hermanho/MMM-GooglePhotos)